Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/1_project.md

 This has been a really great learning experience so far, and will continue to be so in the future.
 I have learnt a lot about mixed-signal design starting from the theory in Prof. Shanthi Pavan's book on understanding data converters and through MATLAB simulations followed by circuit level implementations in Cadence virtuoso.

 Practically impementing at the circuit level has taught me a lot about challenges that start the moment we move from pen and paper to simulation level.
+This was also my first time working with fully-differential circuits, so that was again a new learning experience.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">